emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

 }
 ```

-Execution of bootRun should return:
+Thanks to the plugin, we can execute bootRun:
 ##### console log
 ```text
 2019-09-19 20:59:27.904  INFO 10956 --- [main] jlabsblog.jwt.App: Started App in 2.654 seconds (JVM running for 3.076)
 ```
 ### 2. Tasks endpoints
-Add a new package 'task' under jlabsblog.jwt and inside the following:
+Add a new package 'task' under jlabsblog.jwt with the following classes and interface:
 ##### Task.class
-JPA entity, it represents a table strored in database, one instance is one row in the table.
+JPA entity, it represents a table stored in database.
+One instance is one row in the table.
 ```java
 @Entity
 public class Task {